alexing99/wiki-share/README.md

 -article titles with commas bug
 -credibility rating
--should maybe say where in the article the quote is from
+-should maybe say where in the article the quote is from -loading animations

--some text cant be targetted? - remove reference tags and reference section? -multiple paragraphs idk -no select on headers? if going from paragraph to paragraph, cut and search for second half
+-some text cant be targetted? - remove reference tags and reference section? -multiple paragraphs idk -no select on headers? if going from paragraph to paragraph, cut and search for second half, -logo
--logo
 -footer (<a href="https://www.flaticon.com/free-icons/marker" title="marker icons">Marker icons
 created by mavadee - Flaticon</a>)
 <a href="https://www.flaticon.com/free-icons/led" title="led icons">Led icons created by Payungkead - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/partnership" title="partnership icons">Partnership icons created by kosonicon - Flaticon</a>
 -about page and coming soon

--loading animations
+---

 Later Steps Unordered:
+-pages (10 per)
 -commenting all code
 -usecallback and usememo?
 -only select text from article window